csjoey/108game_client/README.md

 ## Notes
-    At the time of commit, in certain instances of thermal throttling and cpu warmup, the game may crash due to desych of arcade/Might just be linux.
+    At the time of commit, the game may crash due to desych of arcade mostly observed on arch linux.